Android low internal memory problem: Here's how i gained over 800mb memory back

-Getting that "running out of internal memory notification" could be annoying sometimes, especially when you're trying to install a new application, in my case, it was frustrating.
+Getting the android low memory warning could be annoying sometimes, especially when you're trying to install a new application, in my case, it was frustrating.

 My android device - a Samsung Galaxy pocket - has a 3gb memory.
 2gb for files and 1gb for apps.

-I had only few apps installed on it - less than 200mb - but i kept getting a memory almost full notification.
+I had only few apps installed on it - less than 200mb in size- but i kept getting a memory almost full notification.

 At a point i had no choice other than uninstalling apps that i didn't frequently use.